Begonia cleopatrae

 We work with a network of pioneering carbon removal companies that have been vetted by the commerce platform Shopify.

-Climbing the Mountain.
-Cleopatra's Needle is described as a "challenging hike for experienced climbers" and takes 3-4 days.
-The trail leads through countless river crossings, boulders and through one of the most biodiverse forests in the entire Philippines.
-Begonia cleopatrae was first described as a new species in 2010 and is named after the mountain.
-Although the climb is difficult, this begonia is very easy to care for!
-Please note that it is common for the leaves to crack during shipping.
+The ascent of Mount Cleopatra's Needle is described as a "challenging trek for experienced climbers" and takes 3-4 days.
+The trail leads through countless river crossings, boulders, and one of the most biodiverse forests in the entire Philippines.
+Begonia cleopatrae was first described as a new species in 2010 and is named after this very mountain.
+Although the mountain ascent is difficult, this begonia is very easy to care for!
+Please note that cracks in the leaves during shipping are common.

 Begonia cleopatrae is easy to grow and thrives best in shady conditions and mild temperatures.
-It grows best in a looser substrate that can sometimes dry out, but should not be kept wet all the time.
-Our peat-free soil is well suited for this species.
+It grows best in a looser substrate that can sometimes dry out but should not be kept constantly wet.
+Our peat-free soil is well-suited for this species.

-It likes a slightly higher humidity of 50% or more.
+It prefers slightly higher humidity of 50% or more.
 It should be fertilized sparingly.
-Our soil mix contains nutrients that will last for several months.
+Our soil mix contains nutrients that last for several months.

 When buying live plants, transport can sometimes affect the condition of the plant.
 We strive to ensure that all plants arrive in good health, but minor shipping damage, such as a torn leaf or bent stem, is sometimes unavoidable.
 Read more about our policy here.